danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 ![flowchart](ch4_0.svg)

 ## setup()
 This chapter focuses on how a program captures and processes input data.
-In some programming books, this would be in the section on interactivity with physical devices such as mice and keyboards.
-We have already introduced some of the interactivities such as the functions `mouseX` and `mouseY` (see Chapter 2, "Variable Geometry"), as well as the idea of listening events via the functions `mouseIsPressed()` and `windowResized()` (see Chapter 3, "Infinite Loops").
+We have already introduced interactivity with physical devices with the functions `mouseX` and `mouseY` (see Chapter 2, "Variable Geometry"), as well as the idea of listening events via the functions `mouseIsPressed()` and `windowResized()` (see Chapter 3, "Infinite Loops").
+In this chapter we expand on these ideas and present different types of data capture, including mouse movement, keyboard press, audio volume, and face tracking with a web camera.

-This chapter expands on these ideas and presents different types of data capture, including mouse movement, keyboard press, audio volume and face tracking with a web camera.
-Framing this chapter under "Data Capture" allows us to move from immediate interactions to questioning which kinds of data is being captured and how it is being processed,[^Tufte] as well as the consequences of this broader cultural tendency that tends referred to as "datafication."[^datafication] The term (a hack of commodification) refers to the ways in which all aspects of our life seem to be turned into data which is subsequently transferred into information which is then monetized.
-This tendency is what Kenneth Cukier and Victor Mayer-Schöenberger describe in their article "The Rise of Big Data."[^Bigdata] Our data, "the patterns of human bahaviors," is extracted and circulated within the logic of what Shoshana Zuboff terms "surveillance capitalism."[^zuboff] The need for large quantities of all manner of data to be harvested for computational purposes, such as predictive analytics (e.g. you like this book and we think you might like these books too).
+Framing this chapter under "Data Capture" allows us to move from immediate interactions to questioning which kinds of data is being captured and how it is being processed,[^Tufte] as well as the consequences of this broader cultural tendency that is often called "datafication."[^datafication] The term (a contraction of data anf commodification) refers to the ways in which all aspects of our life seem to be turned into data which is subsequently transferred into information which is then monetized (as described by Kenneth Cukier and Victor Mayer-Schöenberger in their article "The Rise of Big Data").[^Bigdata] Our data, "the patterns of human bahaviors," is extracted and circulated within the logic of what Shoshana Zuboff calls "surveillance capitalism,"[^zuboff] demonstrating the need for large quantities of all manner of data to be harvested for computational purposes, such as predictive analytics (e.g. you like this book so we think you might like these books too).

 We will return to some of these issues in Chapter 10, "Machine Learning," but suffice to say, for now, that in the era of big data, there appears to be a need to capture data on everything, even from the most mundane actions like button pressing.
-This chapter begins with this example, a relatively simple action like switching a device on or off — light, a kitchen appliance, and so on.
-A button is "seductive,"[^Pold] with its immediate feedback and instantaneous gratification.
+This chapter begins with a relatively simple action like switching a device on or off — light, a kitchen appliance, and so on.
+Moreover a button is "seductive,"[^Pold] with its immediate feedback and instantaneous gratification.
 It compels you to press it.
-Similarly in software and online platforms like Facebook, a button calls for inter-action, inviting the user to click, and interact with it in binary states: like or not-like, accept or cancel.
-The functionality is simple — on or off — and gives the impression of meaningful "interaction" despite the limited choices on on offer.
-Indeed this binary option might be considered to be more "interpassive" than interactive, like accepting the terms of conditions of a social media platform like Facebook without bothering to read the details, or "liking" something as a way of registering our engagement however superficial or fleeting.
-Permission for capture data is provided, and as such our friendships, thoughts, and experiences all become "datafied.""
+Similarly in software and online platforms like Facebook, a button calls for interaction, inviting the user to click, and interact with it in binary states: like or not-like, accept or cancel.
+The functionality is simple — on or off — and gives the impression of meaningful interaction despite the very limited choices on on offer (like most interactive systems).
+Indeed this binary option might be considered to be more "interpassive" than interactive, like accepting the terms of conditions of a social media platform like Facebook without bothering to read the details, or "liking" something as a way of registering your engagement however superficial or fleeting.
+Permission for capture data is provided, and as such our friendships, thoughts, and experiences all become "datafied."
 Even our emotional states are monitored when it come to the use of emoticons (discussed in Chapter 2, "Variable Geometry").

 With these ideas in mind, the next section will introduce the sample code for a customizable *Like* button in order to demonstrate the potential of simple interactions such as pressing a button.
-How the specificity and affordances of buttons can be considered, as well as how the like button becomes a "social button," creating economic values in what Carolin Gerlitz and Anne Helmond describe as "the like economy." [^helmond] As in previous chapters we will work through the various types of capture using buttons as a starting point.
+How the specificity and affordances of buttons can be considered, as well as how the like button becomes a "social button," thus creating economic values in what Carolin Gerlitz and Anne Helmond call "the like economy." [^helmond] As in previous chapters we will work through the various types of capture using buttons as a starting point.
 Subsequently, we will reflect on the wider implications.

 ### start()
 ![datacapture](ch4_10.gif)